 Your monthly habit should be in line with your bigger life goals.
 So if your goal is to nourish your soul and feed your creativity then an art day would be appropriate.
 If your goal is to make more money from your clients then you probably need a day when you focus solely on your sales strategy.

-The most powerful habits are small ones that don’t take much time to complete and which you can do anywhere so that there’s never an excuse not to do them.
+A powerful way to create positive habits is to make them small, ones that don’t take much time to complete and which you can do anywhere so that there’s never an excuse not to do them.

 I always meditate from Monday to Friday for 15 minutes, I can do it almost anywhere.
 My first slot is in the morning, but if I miss that I have a second slot in the evening before going to bed.
 It took me 1.5 years to really firm up this habit.
 (So don’t give up!)